 B) Key modules (10 EC)

-Expedition offers you nine elective topics of which you select two.
+Expedition offers you a selection of elective topics of which you select two.
 Each of them is worth 5 ECs.
 The topics are:

 - Art and literature in a technological world